cornwallisna/cw_website/index.md

 ---

+# Membership dues are still $20 for 2022

+Please remember that a dues increase is only being proposed for 2023.

-## Please note the latest events in the CNA Calendar!
+# Please note the latest events in the CNA Calendar!

 Events of note: